Director Resource Policy and Recycling

 Electrolux Sustainability Affairs

-Karl Edsjö is the Director of Resource efficiency policy, sustainability, recycling and EU Affairs at Electrolux Group.
+Karl Edsjö is the Director of Resource efficiency policy and recycling at Electrolux Group.
 He began his career at Electrolux after graduating from Stockholm University with a Master’s degree in population ecology in 1995 and working as a teacher from 1996 to 1999.
 In 2000 Karl completed another Master’s degree, this time in environmental management and began working for Electrolux in several different roles relating to environment and sustainability.
 Karl has worked within communication and reporting, environmental management and public affairs and has covered topics relating to product performance, end-of-life management and resource efficiency.
 Currently he is focussing on circular economy topics such as sustainable materials and new business models.

 Circular challenges and opportunities for appliance makers

 For Electrolux, the Circular Economy started at the beginning of the 1990s, but we still have some way to go.